Krishna-Gopal-Pathak/CyberSecurity/Interview Question/Interview-Question.md

   - Set the "SameSite" attribute on cookies to "Strict" or "Lax" to mitigate CSRF attacks.
 This restricts how cookies are sent in cross-origin requests.
 - Implement the "Origin" Header:
   - Utilize the "Origin" header to verify the origin of incoming requests.
 This header can help prevent cross-origin requests from being processed as valid.

+**SSRF [Server Side Request Forgery]**
+- Allow attacker to make request to unintended location using server side application.
+  **Vulnerability Include:**
+  - Unauthorized action
+  **How to Prevent:**
+  - Validate URL Request, Parameter of the request, Ip address of the server
+  - Use Firewall.